 Again simple UI productivity app that manages and creates notes.
 On the home screen, users can create new notes with the “+” sign.
 These notes can have images, recordings, and reminders.
 Sharing options helps these notes to circulate for collaboration and plan execution.
 Overall this tool can help in collaborations within teams to project and convey ideas with multimedia.

 Evernote has more than 100 million downloads on the play store alone.
-This cloud-based note management and productivity app is quite popular for managing daily tasks.
+This cloud-based note management and productivity app are quite popular for managing daily tasks.
 With improvement in the UI and more options added to the note creation process, users can now add any kind of attachments like audio, video, voice recordings, images, and even handwritten notes.

 Everything syncs with the cloud so that users can access these notes on any device.
 Auto titles can be attached to the notes.
 The sharing feature lets the user go social with their notes and ideas.
 Overall a complete app for productivity, planning, and sharing.

 This editor’s choice app for personal management and self-care keeps things light with its colorful UI.
 Fabulous Daily Routine Planner curates plans for the users with an initial survey.
-This app rewards people for the milestones and tries to create a good habit-forming process.
-Once the routine is set the productivity is bound to increase with this app.
+This app rewards people for milestones and tries to create a good habit-forming process.
+Once the routine is set productivity is bound to increase with this app.

 This collaboration app lets users be productive through spreadsheets of different varieties.
 These preloaded templates make planning and sharing easier than many other productivity apps.
-Spreadsheets are the best way to share data and charts, but the mobile platform is not always the best place to create and edit the spreadsheets.
+Spreadsheets are the best way to share data and charts, but the mobile platform is not always the best place to create and edit spreadsheets.
 This app tries to solve that problem.